 How to Judge a Good Cat Sitter

-You and the ‘boss’ will want to find the purr-fect sitter and we always recommend that you meet the sitter before you go away.
-That way, you, your cat and the sitter all get to know each
+You and the ‘boss’ will want to find the purr-fect carer and we always recommend that you meet the cat sitter before you go away.
+That way, you, your cat and the sitter all get to know each other.

 During this introductory visit, watch how the cat sitter interacts with your cat.
 First impressions are important.
 But also bear in mind that if your cat is shy, he may need some time to trust this new face.